restezconnectes/wp-maintenance/readme.txt

 You can translate WP Maintenance on [__translate.wordpress.org__](https://translate.wordpress.org/projects/wp-plugins/wp-maintenance).

 == Changelog ==

+= 6.1.8 =
+* Bug fixed for Disable REST API if not logged and maintenance no actived

 = 6.1.7 =
 * Adding for disabled for display admin bar option